cpaniaguam/natquiz/README.md

 To view all the questions issue `natquiz --show-all`.

-To clear the previous question and its answer(s) before displaying the next question, use the `--clear-scr switch`.
+To clear the previous question and its answer(s) before displaying the next question, use the `--clear-scr` switch.
 For example,  `natquiz --clear-scr`.

 ## Contributing